manningt/coop-control/README.md

 the following 3 services (alexa, cron, web)
 * alexa-ctrl: responds to a custom Alexa skill commands sent to the Raspberry Pi via ngrok.
 Launched as a service on reboot.
-* weather-based: 2 python scripts which are invoked by cron to:
+* weather-based:
-    * weather_api.py: & ) get the weather forecast for the next 24 hours and store it in an in-memory file
-    * heater-control.py: turn the heaters based on the temperature forecast in the above mentioned file
+    * weather_heater.py gets the current temperature an turns on (or off) the heater based on above or below thresholds.
 * web-based: a webpage is served which has a few buttons to activate the relays so that one doesn't have to login to the RPi or shout at Alexa.
 This webpage is only available on the local WiFi network; one has to use Alexa if controlling the coop devices remotely.
 For some unknown reason, it takes 10 or more seconds